Axway/amplify-central/content/en/docs/connect_manage_environ/manage_services/add_endpoints.md

 weight: 30
 date: 2021-02-22
 ---
-This topic explains how to add endpoints to an API service.
+Add endpoints to an API service.

 ## Add an endpoint to an API service